-In regard to I Tim.
-2:4,6 "Who would have all men to be saved, and to come to the knowledge of the truth ... who gave himself a ransom for all," is used in various senses.
-Oftentimes it means, not all men without exception, but all men without distinction - Jews and Gentiles, bond and free, men and women, rich and poor.
-And in I Tim.
-2:4-6 it clearly is used in that sense.
+What about 1 Timothy 2:4-6, "Who will have all men to be saved, and to come unto the knowledge of the truth...
+Who gave himself a ransom for all"?
+It must be noted that "all" is used in various senses.
+Oftentimes it means not all men without exception but all men without distinction: Jews and Gentiles, bond and free, men and women, rich and poor.
+In this context it is clearly used in that sense.
 Through many centuries the Jews had been, with few exceptions, the exclusive recipients of God's saving grace.
 They had become the most intensely nationalistic and intolerant people in the world.
-Instead of recognizing their position as that of God's representatives to all the people of the world, they had taken those blessings to themselves.
-Even the early Christians for a time were inclined to appropriate the mission of the Messiah only to themselves.
+Instead of recognizing their position as that of God's representatives to all the people of the world, they had kept those blessings to themselves.
+Even the early Christians for a time were inclined to appropriate the mission of the Messiah only for themselves.
 The salvation of the Gentiles was a mystery that had not been known in other ages (Eph.
 4:6; Col. 1:27).
-So rigid was the pharisaic exclusivism that the Gentiles were called unclean, common, sinners of the Gentiles, even dogs; and it was not lawful for a Jew to keep company with or have any deals with a Gentile (John 4:9, Acts 10:28, 11:3).
-After an orthodox Jew had been out in the marketplace where he had come in contact with Gentiles he was regarded as unclean (Mark 7:4).
-After Peter had preached to the Roman Centurion Cornelius and the others who were gathered at his house, he was severely taken to task by the Church in Jerusalem, and we can almost hear the gasp of wonder when, after Peter told them what had happened, they said, "Then to the Gentiles also hath God granted repentance to life" (Acts 22:15), that is, not to every individual in the world, but to Jews and Gentiles alike.
-Used in this sense the word "all" has no reference to individuals, but simply to mankind in general.
+So rigid was the pharisaic exclusivism that the Gentiles were regarded as "unclean," "common," "sinners of the Gentiles"--even "dogs."
+It was not lawful for a Jew to keep company with or have any dealings with a Gentile (Jn.
+4:9, Ac.
+10:28, 11:3).
+After an orthodox Jew had been out in the marketplace where he had come in contact with Gentiles, he was regarded as unclean (Mk.
+7:4).
+After Peter preached to the Roman centurion Cornelius and the others who were gathered at his house, he was severely taken to task by the church in Jerusalem.
+One can almost hear the gasp of wonder when, after Peter told them what had happened, they said, "Then hath God also to the Gentiles granted repentance unto life" (Ac.
+11:18)--that is, not to every individual in the world but to Jews and Gentiles alike.
+Used in this sense the word "all" has no reference to individuals but simply to mankind in general.

-When it was said of John the Baptist that "There went out unto him all the country of Judea, and all they of Jerusalem; and they were baptized of him in the river Jordan, confessing their sins" (Mark 1:5), we know that not every individual did so respond.
-We read that after Peter and John had healed the lame man at the door of the temple, "all men glorified God for that which was done" (Acts 4:21).
-Jesus told his disciples that they would be "hated of all men" for His name's sake (Luke 21:17).
-And when Jesus said, "And I, if I be lifted up from the earth, will draw all men unto myself" (John 12:32), He certainly did not mean that every individual of mankind would be so drawn.
-What He did mean was that Jews and Gentiles, men of all nations and races, would be drawn to Him.
-And that is what we see is actually happening.
+When it was said of John the Baptist that "there went out unto him all the land of Judaea, and they of Jerusalem, and were all baptized of him in the river of Jordan, confessing their sins" (Mk.
+1:5), it is obvious that not every individual did so respond.
+After Peter and John had healed the lame man at the door of the temple it is said that "all men glorified God for that which was done" (Ac.
+4:21).
+Jesus told his disciples that they would be "hated of all men" for His name's sake (Lk.
+21:17).
+Thus, when Jesus said, "And I, if I be lifted up from the earth, will draw all men unto me" (Jn.
+12:32), He certainly did not mean that every individual of mankind would be so drawn.
+What He did mean was that Jews and Gentiles, men of all nations and races, would be drawn to Him--and it is evident that this is what is actually happening.